 8.02 Boarding Review Committee

-A boarding student who demonstrates continued difficulty abiding by rules governing boarding life may face a Boarding Review Committee comprised of the director of residential life, the house parents, the student head of house, and the student’s advisor.
+A boarding student who demonstrates continued difficulty abiding by rules governing boarding life may face a Boarding Review Committee comprised of the director of residential life, the house faculty, the student head of house, and the student’s advisor.
 The committee may recommend to the head of school that the student be placed on boarding probation.
 The committee may also recommend that the student may not continue living in a house on campus.

 8.03 Cultural Events